influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 StatefulSet.
 Kubernetes does not allow this field to be removed from an existing StatefulSet during an in-place `helm upgrade`.

-For existing 0.6.x releases using `objectStorage.type=file`, back up `objectStorage.file.dataDir` from the ingester pods before deleting them.
-File storage is intended for development/testing only, and chart 0.6.x did not mount the shared object-storage PVC at that path.
+For existing releases installed with chart 0.6.x, delete the ingester StatefulSet before upgrading.
+This is required for all object-store types because the immutable `volumeClaimTemplates` field changed.

-For existing releases installed with chart 0.6.x, schedule a maintenance window, stop writes, and allow the WAL to flush to the configured object store.
-Then delete the ingester StatefulSet before upgrading.
-The old WAL PVCs are retained by Kubernetes.
+For `objectStorage.type=file` only, chart 0.6.x stored object-store contents on the pod's ephemeral filesystem.
+File storage is intended for development/testing only.
+If you used file storage and want to preserve that dev/test data, back up `objectStorage.file.dataDir` from a live pod before deleting the StatefulSet.

 ```bash
 kubectl delete statefulset -n influxdb3 influxdb3-enterprise-ingester